system-f/fp-course/README.markdown

    file, `chmod 600 .ghci ./`.

-4. Inspect the introductory modules to get a feel for Haskell's syntax, then move on to the exercises starting with `Course.List`.
+4. Inspect the introductory modules to get a feel for Haskell's syntax, then move on to the exercises starting with `Course.Optional`.
 The [Progression](#progression) section of this document lists the recommended order in which to attempt the exercises.

 5. Edit a source file to a proposed solution to an exercise.
 At the `ghci` prompt, issue the command `:reload`.
 This will compile your solution and